karla3jo/Group-LeaderTracker/README.md

 This code is open-source and free for anyone to experiment further with it :-) If you publish any work that uses this software or refers to it in any way, please just cite us:

 Trejo, K., Angulo, C., Satoh, S. I., & Bono, M. (2018).
-"Towards robots reasoning about group behavior of museum visitors: Leader detection and group tracking".
+Towards robots reasoning about group behavior of museum visitors: Leader detection and group tracking.
 Journal of Ambient Intelligence and Smart Environments, 10(1), 3-19.

 ## Requisites
 - OpenCV libs 2.4.11